labrosb/Rock-paper-scissors/README.md

 An online version of the famous rock paper scissors game implemented with Angular and NodeJS.
 It supports single and multi-play!

-The system consists of an client and a server side which supports the multi-player mode.
+The system consists of a client and a server side which supports the multi-player mode
+ - The client side is made in Angular using RxJS observables.
+ - The server side is made in nodeJS using Web Sockets.

 Year of implementation : 2018